Stability of Kadomtsev-Petviashvili multi-line solitons: The inverse scattering transform

 \section{The inverse scattering transform}

-Provided the background is a vacuum, applying Fourier transform of the CIE and harmonic analysis, Wickerhauser derived a Lax pair for $\Phi(x,\lambda)= e^{ \lambda x_1+ \lambda ^2x_2} m(x, \lambda)$ and Sobolev estimates of $u(x)$ \cite{W87,W85}.
+Provided the initial data $u_0$ decays sufficiently fast, applying Fourier theory and unique solvability of the CIE, Wickerhauser derived a Lax pair for $\Phi(x,\lambda)= e^{ \lambda x_1+ \lambda ^2x_2} m(x, \lambda)$, derive a representation formula for the potential $u(x)$ of the Lax equation, and obtain Sobolev estimates of $u(x)$ \cite{W87,W85}.
 Such a framework for perturbed $\mathrm{Gr}(N,M)_{>0}$ KP solitons is no longer efficient due to singular structures of the continuous scattering data.
-We shall rely on the iteration procedure \eqref{E:recursion-iteration-N}, \eqref{E:N-alg-sym} to prove the Lax equation for $m(x,\lambda)$, construct the inverse scattering transform, and prove the continuity in this section.
+We shall use the iteration procedure \eqref{E:recursion-iteration-N}, \eqref{E:N-alg-sym} to derive the Lax equation for $m(x,\lambda)$, construct the inverse scattering transform, and prove the continuity in this section.